Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-claiming-faq.md

 ### Will the AVS Rewards be distributed using the same ERC20 token used to Stake / Operate (opt-in) to the AVS?

-An AVS can distribute any token it chooses for each week's [RewardSubmission](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md#createavsrewardssubmission).
+An AVS can distribute any token it chooses in a [RewardSubmission](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md#createavsrewardssubmission).
 These Reward Token(s) can be different from the list of Strategies (assets) that were originally staked, delegated and opted into the Restaker, Operator, and AVS.

-For examples Restakers could delegate stETH (lido eth) to an Operator.
-The Operator could opt in to the AVS quorum with stETH strategy.
-Then a week later the AVS could pay rewards in rETH (rocketpool) eth.
-The decision is entirely up to to the AVS to determine.
+For example, Restakers could delegate stETH (lido eth) to an Operator.
+The Operator could opt in to an AVS with the stETH strategy.
+Then a week later the AVS could pay rewards in USDC.
+The decision is entirely up to the AVS to determine.

 ### How is the APR calculated?

 The UI shows a 7-day APR for a given strategy.
-Rewards begin accruing 2 days after a user has restaked (due to the 2 day calculation delay) to a strategy & operator that is earning rewards.
+Due to the 2 day calculation delay, neither APR nor accrual of rewards can be observed until 2 days after a user has restaked and delegated qualifying assets to an operator that is earning rewards.
 The APR is given by the following equation:

 $$
 \frac{E_{\text{earned}, s}}{\sum_{7 \ \text{days}}E_{\text staked, s}}*365\ \text{days}
 $$

-That is, $$ E_{\text{earned}, s} $$ is the ETH value in reward tokens over the past 7 days from restaking strategy $$ s $$. .
-Reward tokens that do not have a publicly available price are not included in this calculation.
+That is, $$ E_{\text{earned}, s} $$ is the ETH value of all reward tokens earned over the past 7 days from restaking strategy $$ s $$.
-$$ E_{\text staked, s} $$ is the ETH value of restaked strategy on a given day.
+$$ E_{\text staked, s} $$ is the ETH value of tokens staked in restaked strategy $$ s $$ on a given day.

+ETH values are calculated using latest price feeds sourced from Coingecko.
+Reward tokens that do not have a public price available are not included in the calculation.
+APR is not calculated for staked tokens that do not have a public prices available.